Relintai/pandemonium_engine_docs/usage/performance/batching.md

 - `diagnose_frame
  ` -
-  This will periodically print a diagnostic batching log to the Godot IDE / console.
+  This will periodically print a diagnostic batching log to the Pandemonium IDE / console.

 rendering/batching/precision
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^